sjp38/hackermail/USAGE.md

 `hkml` doesn't suggest tagging a mail as `pinned`.
 But it assumes the user wants to have good visibility of `pinned` mails.

-`hkml` shows the special-tagged mails on the mails [list](#listing-mails) in below ways.
+`hkml` shows the special-tagged mails on the [interactive](#interactive-viewer) mode mails [list](#listing-mails) in below ways.

-If there are mails of `drafts` tag that was written as a reply to a mail of the list, the draft mail is shown as a reply on the list, with `(drafts)` prefix on the line.
+If there are mails of `drafts` tag that were written as a reply to a mail on the list, the draft mail is shown as a reply on the list, with `(drafts)` prefix on the line.

-If there are mails of `sent` tag that was sent as a reply to a mail of the list, and if the sent mail is not [fetched](#fetching-mails) from the internet yet, the sent mail is shown as a reply on the list, with `(sent)` prefix on the line.
+If there are mails of `sent` tag that were sent as a reply to a mail of the list, and if the sent mail is not [fetched](#fetching-mails) from the internet yet, the sent mail is shown as a reply on the list, with `(sent)` prefix on the line.

-If the list is in the [interactive](#interactive-viewer) mode, whenever `drafts` and `sent` mails are generated as replies to a mail of the list in the interactive ways, the list is automatically updated to show the draft and sent mails with the `(drafts)` and `(sent)` prefixes.
+Whenever `drafts` and `sent` mails are generated as replies to a mail of the list in the interactive ways, the list is automatically updated to show the draft and sent mails with the `(drafts)` and `(sent)` prefixes.

 Replying
 ========